Sciance-Inc/statisfactory/readme.md

 ### The Craft object and how did I finally find a way to mess up with the `inspect` package

 ### Writting a Pipeline for lazzy Statisticians

+## Hic sunt dracones
+* How to inject a spark runner ?